opendocsg/slw-judgments-backfill/2010_SGHC_259/report.md

 20     Although the Respondent’s touch of V1’s breast was fleeting, this was simply because V1 had reacted immediately to his invasion of her modesty.
 From the CCTV recording, it was clear to me that if V1 had not woken up in reaction to his touch of her breast, he would have continued.
 V1‘s evidence at the trial was that she woke up because she felt something near her heart area.
 In any event, offences committed under s 354 of the Penal Code typically involve acts that are brief and fleeting because the victim would often react by struggling or escaping.
 Acts of molest for periods longer than a fleeting moment would usually involve the use of coercion such as force or violence which would be an aggravating factor.
 Accordingly, the fact that the touch on V1’s breast was fleeting in circumstances peculiar to this case did not justify the imposition of a fine instead of a custodial sentence.

-21     Finally, the fact that he was a first offender is in itself a neutral factor as it is not necessarily positive evidence of good character: _Public Prosecutor v Tan Fook Sum_ [1999] 1 SLR(R) 1022.
+21     Finally, the fact that he was a first offender is in itself a neutral factor as it is not necessarily positive evidence of good character: _Public Prosecutor v Tan Fook Sum_ <span class="citation">[1999] 1 SLR(R) 1022</span>.
 On the other hand, the presence of antecedents would often lead to an enhanced sentence: _Md Anverdeen_

-_Basheer Ahmed and Others v Public Prosecutor_ [2004] SGHC 233.
+_Basheer Ahmed and Others v Public Prosecutor_ <span class="citation">[2004] SGHC 233</span>.

 **_Aggravating factors_**